apolopena/gitpod-laravel-starter/README.md

 ---
 ### Tl;dr ###
 **Step 1**: In your browser on Github make a new repository.
 **Step 2**: On your local machine run these commands in your shell.
-Ensure that the NEW_PROJECT_REPO_NAME matches the name of the repository you created in step 1.
+Ensure that the NEW_PROJECT_REPO_NAME matches the name of the repository you created in step 1.git add -A
 ```bash
 mkdir NEW_PROJECT_REPO_NAME
 cd NEW_PROJECT_REPO_NAME